CN3ves/5-/docs/index.md

       <u>Artist:</u> Graphic Arts, Painting, Poetry, Sing, Perform, Dance, Acting, Improvisation, etc.</i><br>
     </details>
   </blockquote>
   Select 2 skills from each of the following blocks.
 You are allows to switch from one block to another, to a maximum of 4 skills per block.
-Set all the chosen skills to level 1.<br>
+Set all the chosen skills to level 1.
+  <br>&nbsp;
 </details>

   * **Abilities** represent any particular action that the character has mastered, a signature move or a personalised take on a regular skill.
 Abilities add an extra twist the character's skill and provide the opportunity to add special effects to an action.